Special Configuration Scenarios: IdP-Initiated Single Sign-On

-Many instructions for setting up a SAML federation begin with SSO initiated by the service provider:
+Many instructions for setting up a SAML federation begin with Single Sign-on (SSO) initiated by the service provider:

 - The service provider returns a browser redirect so that the user authenticates using the identity provider.